nbogie/pig-cli/README.md

 ## How to read this code (for new programmers)

+This code makes use of functions which return JavaScript promises, and uses async/await syntax.
+It is suggested you have some understanding of both of those as a pre-requisite.

 Start reading in [src/main.js](src/main.js).

 Celebrate if you understand that much and descend into other files only as much as you care to!